C4Coin/crowdsale-contracts/README.md

         Will be displayed on the crowdsale website 7 days prior to closing.

-### Crowdsale Parameters
+### Crowdsale

-* Maximum of 7,500 participants.
-* Overall cap is USD $2.5M (or equivalent)
-* This will represent 10% equity overall
+* Everything will be a constant for the duration of the sale.
-* There will not be any phases, discount structures for early / pre-commitments etc. It will only be the Reg A+ Equity Crowdsale for CO2KN.
-Everything will be a constant for the duration of the sale.
+* There will not be any phases, discount structures for early / pre-commitments etc.
-* The conversion rate between ETH and tokens will be a fixed rate decided by the company closer to the time of sale.
 * The token's name is `CO2KN, INC Shares (indivisible)`
 * The token's symbol is `CTKN`
 * Crowdsale period

     * start date `2018-05-01`
     * end date `2018-05-30`

+  * No maximum individual cap
+  * Minimum participation is 1 token.

+#### Other Parameters to be completed.

+* Maximum number of participants.
+* Overall cap (in tokens, shares to be available via Tier 1 Regulation A+ fundraise)
+* The conversion rate between ETH and tokens (will be a fixed rate decided by the company closer to the time of sale.)

 ## Development